qobilidop/studio/README.md

 I use this repo for all my open work that doesn't require a separate repo.
 It's organized in the following way:

 - [`journal/`](journal/README.md) for capturing misc notes.
-- `library/` for organizing external sources and my notes on them.
+- [`library/`](library/README.md) for organizing external sources like books and papers.
 - `project/` for my projects.
-- `toolbox/` for my personal tooling useful for multiple projects.
+- `toolbox/` for my personal software tooling.
 - `website/` for my personal website.